dragthor/dragthor.github.com/_posts/2016-03-30-zurb-foundation-6-whats-new.markdown

 meta: zurb
 published: false
 ---
 Initially released in November 2015, Zurb's [Foundation for Sites 6](http://foundation.zurb.com/sites/docs/) brings some new features, functionality, and concepts.
+This post assumes you have some prior Foundation experience.
+If a newbie, hopefully it will at least shine some light on the framework (and tools).
+And provide a general overview of what to expect.

 Although Foundation’s core principles and ideas remain, when comparing the latest code to the previous version you can see an almost complete overhaul.
 Immediately you'll notice some [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) syntax usage.
 The arrows `=>` jumped out at me as the code now gets transpiled to ES5 with [Babel](https://babeljs.io/) during the [gulp](http://gulpjs.com/) build process.
 [Grunt](http://gruntjs.com/) is no longer used.
 Foundation 5 utilized the Javascript testing framework [Jasmine](http://jasmine.github.io/).
 And it too has been replaced with [Mocha](http://mochajs.org/) and [Chai](http://chaijs.com/).
 Unfortunately a lot of the unit tests did not make it over to Foundation 6.
 [Pull request](https://github.com/zurb/foundation-sites/tree/V5) idea – time to help write some new tests.

 ##Zurb Foundation 6 Browser Compatibility